Why Air Duct Cleaning Is Important

 When to Have Your Air Ducts Cleaned

-You should consider having your air ducts cleaned if you notice any or all of the following situations in your Hepburn home:
+You should consider having your air ducts cleaned if you notice any or all of the following situations in your Warman home:

 The rule of thumb from the National Air Duct Cleaners Association (NADCA), the leading nonprofit association of companies engaged in the inspection, cleaning, and restoration of HVAC systems, is if your air ducts look dirty, they probably are.

-Although there’s no concrete scientific data that air duct cleaning improves indoor air quality, we do recommend having your ductwork cleaned if you fall under any of the reasons cited above.
+Although there’s no concrete scientific data that air duct cleaning improves indoor air quality, the EPA does recommend having your ductwork cleaned if you fall under any of the reasons cited above.
 And many people who do have their ducts cleaned swear by the difference, especially those suffering from allergies.

 What’s Involved in Air Duct Cleaning?